JEFF-Media-GbR/BorderPatrol/README.md

 ## Commands
 /borderpatrol setspawn
 Sets the spawn to your current location.
-Permission: boarderpatrol.admin
+Permission: borderpatrol.admin